actano/rplan-logger/Readme.md

 The logger can be configured via the `@rplan/config` module which should be made available as a peer dependency to this logger module.
 The following config keys are recognized:

+### Required configuration

+* `logging:root_logger_name` (string) - The name of the root logger.
+This will be the common namespace prefix for all log entries which are created with this logger.

+### Optional configuration

-* `LOG_LEVEL` (string) - Defines the log level upto which log entries will be written.
+* `LOG_LEVEL` (string), defaults to `info` - Defines the log level upto which log entries will be written.
 See the [bunyan docs](https://github.com/trentm/node-bunyan#levels) for more information on available log levels.
-* `logging:human_readable` (boolean) - A flag that indicates whether log entries should be formatted for human readability.
+* `logging:human_readable` (boolean), defaults to `false` - A flag that indicates whether log entries should be formatted for human readability.
 Otherwise log entries will be pure JSON.
-* `logging:root_logger_name` (string) - The name of the root logger.
-This will be the common namespace prefix for all log entries which are created with this logger.

 ## API